Samuel Tankersley Williams: Reduction in rank

 Shortly after the 90th Infantry Division began its part in the Normandy invasion, Major General J. Lawton Collins, the VII Corps commander, decided that the unit was not performing satisfactorily in combat.
 As a result, he relieved Brigadier General Jay W. MacKelvie, the division commander, and two regimental commanders.
 MacKelvie's successor, Major General Eugene M. Landrum, was shortly afterwards involved in a verbal altercation with Williams and requested Williams' reduction in rank from brigadier general to colonel and reassignment to a staff position.
 By then, the 90th Division was part of the VIII Corps, and the corps commander, Major General Troy H. Middleton, concurred with Landrum's request, which was carried out.

-After his reduction in rank, Major General Henry Terrell Jr., who was acquainted with Williams from Terrell's time as commander of the 90th Division from 1942−1943, requested Williams as Terrell's Training and Operations officer, G-3 for XXII Corps.
+After his reduction in rank, Major General Henry Terrell Jr., who was acquainted with Williams from Terrell's time as commander of the 90th Division from 1942 to 1943, requested Williams as Terrell's Training and Operations officer, G-3 for XXII Corps.
 In this role, Williams planned and oversaw execution of missions in the European Theater of Operations (ETO).

 In the fall of 1944, after Williams had been reduced in rank, the recommendation to award him the Silver Star was approved.
-He received the award for heroism on June 15, 1944, when he assisted in maneuvering and positioning lead units of the 90th Division during an assault on Gourbesville.
+He received the award for heroism on 15 June 1944, when he assisted in maneuvering and positioning lead units of the 90th Division during an assault on Gourbesville.

 Near the end of the war, Williams served as the Chief of Staff of XXII Corps.